Sam9875/Egocentric-VIsion-/README.md

 Video-LLaVA — Lin et al., 2023

+(Some help was also taken from LLm models,Internet, and other Research Papers)

 # Acknowledgements
 This project was developed for the Egocentric Video Understanding course, with guidance from: